identifiers-org/http-to-https-redirector/README.md

 # Overview
-This repository defines an NGINX based container whose sole purpose is to send back redirections from HTTP to HTTPS
+This repository defines an NGINX based container whose sole purpose is to send back redirections from HTTP to HTTPS.

+## Contact
+Manuel Bernal Llinares